jm379/blog/posts/1-extending-ruby.md

 ```

 Since this example is very simple, there is no need to add more options to compile this extension.
-To generate the Makefile, we need to run `extconf.rb`.
+To generate the Makefile, we need to run the `extconf.rb` file.

 ```shell
 $ ruby ext/leibniz/extconf.rb && \